OI-wiki/i18n/docs/topic/graph-matching/bigraph-match.md

 ## Dinic's algorithm

 Bipartite graph maximum matching can be converted into the flow network model.
-And the **Dinic's algorithm** is used to compute the maximum flow in a flow network.
+The **Dinic's algorithm** can also be used to compute the maximum flow in a network.

 Connect all vertices on the left to the source vertex, and all points on the right to the sink vertex.
 The capacity is $1$ .
 Each original edge is connected from left to right, and the capacity is also $1$ .
 The maximum flow is the maximum match, which can be found in $O(\sqrt{n}m)$ .